 - chemicals in our personal care products

-I see a lot of “inflammatory” foods and “anti-inflammatory foods” on blogs, in the news, on pinterest, pretty much everywhere.
+I see a lot of “inflammatory” foods and “anti-inflammatory foods” on blogs, in the news, on Pinterest, and pretty much everywhere.
 Heck, I wrote a post last week about making your very own anti-inflammatory oats.
-In general, inflammatory foods are those listed above and anti -inflammatory foods are those rich in omega 3 fatty acids.
-However, if you have symptoms IBS, IBD, Migraines, or pain related conditions, it could be that your body is now over-reacting to random foods do to the damage your GI tract has sustained (also known as a food sensitivity.)
-So I can tell you to make anti-inflammatory oats, but if you have a sensitivity to one of those ingredients it will do more harm then good.
-Yes you can be sensitive to healthy foods like lettuce, apples, etc. Wheat, gluten and dairy are not the only culprits.
+In general, inflammatory foods are those listed above, and anti-inflammatory foods are those rich in omega-3 fatty acids.
+However, if you have symptoms of IBS, IBD, Migraines, autoimmunity, or pain-related conditions, it could be that your body is now over-reacting to random foods due to the damage your GI tract has sustained (also known as food sensitivity related to leaky gut.)
+So I can tell you to make anti-inflammatory oats, but if you have a sensitivity to one of those ingredients, it will do more harm than good.
+Yes, you can be sensitive to healthy foods like lettuce, apples, etc. Wheat, gluten, and dairy are not the only culprits.
 In fact, I find this to be highly individualized, which is why I don’t recommend elimination diets.

 Depending on your health status and condition, you may or may not benefit from food sensitivity testing.
-Regardless, if you aren’t feeling well, make sure that you find someone to work with that can help you fight chronic inflammation, by helping you find the triggering sources and eliminating it (again, this may or may not be related to food).
-As always, I’m here to answer questions, and if you are interested in working with me you can check out my nutrition services website at www.hungryhobbyrd.com.
+Regardless, if you aren’t feeling well, make sure that you find someone to work with that can help you fight chronic inflammation by helping you find the triggering sources and eliminate it (again, this may or may not be related to food).
+As always, I’m here to answer questions, and if you are interested in working with me, you can check out my nutrition services website at www.hungryhobbyrd.com.

 Question, of the day: